 Sonos Playbar review

 Sonos has built its reputation on its high-quality multi-room audio system and players, but for the Playbar soundbar the company is trying its hand at home cinema.
-This being Sonos, this isn't just another soundbar, as it fully integrates with the other Sonos players, becoming part of the multi-room system.
+This being Sonos, this isn't just another soundbar, as it fully integrates with the other Sonos players, including its recently revamped Play:5, becoming part of the multi-room system.

 Out of the box it's a 3.0 system, with left, right and centre speakers, but you can use other Sonos players to turn it into 3.1 or 5.1 system.
 On paper, then, it's one of the most flexible soundbars and a product that can easily have its capabilities extended.

 We're pleased to say that the Playbar has the build quality we'd expect from a Sonos product and it looks absolutely stunning.
 Its sleek lozenge shape looks great, while the aluminium detailing and black speaker mesh immediately give the impression that it's a high-end product.

 You can wall-mount the Playbar or lie it flat in front of the TV

 While it may be nice to look at, Sonos has made it practical, too.
 Thanks to the angled speakers and an accelerometer, the Playbar can automatically adjust its sound depending on whether it's laid flat on its feet or hung on a wall either below or above your TV, so it sounds good no matter where you put it.

 As this is a Sonos product, setup couldn't be easier.
 If you've got a Sonos system already, you just hook up the power cable, connect it to your TV via its optical out, and use the controller to add it into your system, with the Playbar connecting over the proprietary wireless mesh network.